An experienced fighter and test pilot has been named as the new head of the Indian air force.

 “It is important that the [Indian air force] remains operationally capable, ever vigilant and a credible deterrence,” says Singh.

-Singh joins the Indian air force at a pivotal time, as it anticipates the belated the introduction of the First Hindustan Aeronautics Tejas Mk-1A in 2025, while it also continues its search to obtain fighters abroad.
+Singh will head the Indian air force at a pivotal time, as it anticipates the belated introduction of the first Tejas Mk-1A in 2025, while it also continues its search to obtain fighters abroad.

 In addition, the air force’s air transport fleet is being overhauled, with the introduction of the Airbus Defence & Space C295 tactical transport.

-Moreover, the air force has urgent requirements in areas such as airborne early warning & control and air-to-air refuelling.
+Moreover, the air force has urgent requirements in areas such as airborne early warning and control and air-to-air refuelling.

 Security concerns about an increasingly aggressive China have added urgency to India’s air force modernisation.